ahp002/cse15l-lab-reports/lab3.md

             temperature for 1 hour, then exposed to primary
 ```

+Explanation: The command grep -e takes in a txt file and multiple patterns, it displayed all the lines in the file that matched both the Strings "day" and "primary".
+This command is useful for displaying the lines that match multiple given patterns in the command so you can narrow the lines down when trying to find a specific one.

 Cited Source: I found the command through ChatGTP, I asked it to give me some interesting command-line options for the grep command and it gave me a variety to choose from, their descriptions, and how to use them.

 **Option 4:**